thynnine/pysic/_sources/bondorderparameters class.txt

       >>> three_body_targets = [['Si', 'O', 'H']]

-As a rule of thumb, if an n-body bond order factor incorporates parameters for m bodies (m <= n), then these parameters are targeted at the first m symbols of the target list.
+As a rule of thumb, if an n-body bond order factor incorporates parameters for m bodies (:math:`m \le n`), then these parameters are targeted at the first m symbols of the target list.
 For instance, if a 3-body factor has the targets of the above example (three_body_targets) and it contains 1- and 2-body parameters, then the 1-body parameters are targeted at Si atoms and the 2-body parameters at Si-O bonds.